 There are around six direct trains between Prague and Berlin each day.
 We caught the 10.28 from Prague, which was scheduled to take 4hr25 and it ran bang on time.
 As there is no need to check in beforehand, we just turned up and boarded, and although we of course traveled with our passports, no-one requested to see them.

 Our train to Berlin was a Czech EuroCity, which I understand accounts for the majority of trains on this route, with the exception of the 09:04 from Berlin & 14:28 from Prague (more on this later).
-Our reservation was in the first-class, open-plan carriage – which was air-conditioned, spacious and pretty empty – the only slight problem being that we had requested four seats at a table, and instead had been allocated two lots of seats back to back, and all other seats of four had been already taken.
-Sit the kids together out of sight, put your headphones in, you say?
-Well, I can’t say that it didn’t cross our minds… But in the end, our seating arrangement didn’t turn out to be a massive problem, as there were lots of other free seats, and so we just changed our configuration depending on our mood.
+Our reservation was in the first-class, open-plan carriage – which was air-conditioned, spacious and pretty empty – the only slight problem being that we had requested four seats at a table, and instead had been allocated two lots of seats back to back, and all other seats of four had already been taken.
+Sit the kids together out of sight and put your headphones in, you say?
+Well, I can’t say that it didn’t cross our minds… But in the end, our seating arrangement didn’t turn out to be a massive problem, as with many other free seats around, we just changed our configuration depending on our mood.
 Once the train stopped at Dresden though, things did definitely get a little busier.

 I didn’t take any photos of the second-class carriage on this trip (for photos of the carriages on the return trip see below), but again it largely consisted of perfectly nice open plan carriages, with the main differences being slightly less room and more people.
 There was also a couple of six people compartments.